jessetane/rpc-engine/readme.md

 ### `rpc.objectMode`
 A `Boolean`. `RpcEngine` defaults to passing parameters as an `Array` of positional arguments.
 Setting this property to `true` will pass them as key-value pairs instead.
 This is frequently needed for interop with other JSON-RPC implementations.

+### `rpc.insecureErrors`
+A `Boolean`.
+When true, all errors thrown during method handler execution are returned to remote callers.
+To opt-in to sending a specific error to remote callers, set `err.insecureRpc = true` before throwing or throw an instance of `Rpc.Error`.

 ## Events